193: The Band, ‘Rockin’ Chair’

 © Elliott Landy

-There are musics I find myself avoiding writing about out of too much respect.
+There are musics I avoid writing about out of too much respect.
 It’s a sort of mental stuttering mechanism, I guess – I have so much to say that it all gets choked, like seven hyperactive adolescents trying to get on a bus all at once.
 Nonetheless, this week we’re going to take a whack at one of our very, very favorite pieces of music from a very specific angle, hoping to avoid that logjam.

 The Band, “The Band”.
+AKA ‘The Brown Album’.

-51VKtRD25qL._SL500_I guess there are people in the world for whom those words fail to resonate.
-But you flash that brown cover in front of any denizen of the Woodstock world, and you’ll conjure the seminal moment when modern Western culture changed direction.
-You had Janis Joplin tearing out her heart piece by piece, Jimi Hendrix burning and smashing, and The Rolling Stones wreaking all sorts of mayhem.
+I guess there are people in the world for whom those words fail to resonate.
+But you flash that brown cover in front of any denizen of the Woodstock universe, and you’ll conjure the seminal moment when modern Western culture changed direction.

 And then you had “John Wesley Harding”, “The Basement Tapes” (in retrospect), “Music from Big Pink” and “The Band”.
 Acoustic, introspective, holy, humble, organic.
 Together they whispered a hushed “Stop.”
 Strap yourself to a tree with roots.
 Unplug.
 Get back to where you once belonged.